aljazkovac/Low-Level-Parallel-Programming/README.md

 ```
 $ source UPPMAX_modules.sh
 ```
-This repo contains the solutions to three assignments, where the code for a crowd simulation is gradually parallelized with OPM, vectorized and finally upgraded to run on CUDA.
+This repo contains the solutions to four assignments, where the code for a crowd simulation is gradually parallelized with OPM, vectorized and finally upgraded to run on CUDA.